simoninireland/epydemic/doc/index.rst

 * Compatible with Python 3.6 and later, as well as with PyPy3

-* Optimised internal data structures for performance
+* Internal data structures optimised for performance at large scales

 * Supports both discrete-time :term:`synchronous dynamics` and continuous-time :term:`stochastic dynamics` (Gillespie) simulation